 Prof. Du is well-known for her research on corporate social responsibility (CSR) strategy, CSR communication, sustainability reporting, and sustainable new product development.
-Her research examines whether and how corporate social responsibility and sustainability initiatives create business value, such as, what factors influence the potential impact of CSR on customer loyalty and firm innovation capabilities, and to what extent does CSR protect a firm in the face of a crisis.
+Her research examines whether and how corporate social responsibility and sustainability initiatives create business value, such as, what factors influence the potential impact of CSR on customer loyalty and firm innovation capabilities, and to what extent CSR protects a firm in the face of a crisis.

 Prof. Du’s research has appeared in many premier journals, including Journal of Consumer Research, Management Science, International Journal of Research in Marketing, Journal of Public Policy and Marketing, Journal of Business Ethics, Journal of Business Research, Harvard Business Review, and others.
 She frequently presents her research in leading academic forums both nationally and internationally and has consulted to various companies on their CSR strategies, including Stonyfield Farm, Procter and Gamble, Allianz, among others.